 Then, you hear nothing.

-Days go by, then a week, then two weeks.
+Days go by, then a week, then two months.

 Maybe your dream company isn't such a dream...

 The Outcome: When you don't respond to candidates, it leaves them making up their own story: Is the company not actually hiring, is the job filled, or do they not care?
 And even worse, you may find a great candidate applied and by the time you notice it, they already have another job.
-You both missed out.
+Then, you both missed out.

 Now, the way some people work around this is to get an intro to someone on the team they want to work on.
 That's great if someone has a strong network, but should that be a requirement to even get a look at your company?
-If you're looking for diversity, requiring people to know someone on your team is the opposite of that.

 What to do instead: If you're serious about finding good candidates, you need to take every step in the process seriously.
 That starts with building a regular habit of checking for new applicants.